 Andy is a serial entrepreneur who is passionate about merging cutting-edge biological technologies with mainstream consumer markets.
 He is a 20-year veteran of the biotech industry with a knack for design and marketing.
 He’s co-founded six businesses that range from a DNA art company started in a garage studio to producing whole cut, plant-based meat with a company poised to disrupt a multi-billion dollar industry.

-Andy is currently a Co-Founder and CEO of Urbz, Co-Founder & Chief Marketing Officer at Atlast Food Co. and CMO at Ecovative.
+Andy is currently a Co-Founder of Urbz, Chief Marketing Officer at Ecovative, and Co-Founder & former CMO at Atlast Food Co.
 The common DNA of these companies is that they’re all using biology to make consumer products.
 The underlying objective is to use biology to both educate consumers and manufacture many of the consumable products society uses.
-Biology is the most sophisticated technology on the planet and it can help us solve some of the world’s largest problems like single-use plastics and factory farming of animals.
+Biology is the most sophisticated technology on the planet and it can help us solve some of the world’s largest problems like single-use plastics and the hyper production of livestock.

 Andy holds a bachelor of science degree in biology from the University of Alabama at Birmingham.